-The Prime Minister presents directly to the Deputies the state of the Nation on the opening of the first session of the Assembly.
+The Prime Minister presents directly to the Deputies the state [situation] of the Nation on the opening of the first session of the National Assembly.

-This presentation is followed by debate but does not give rise to any vote.
+This presentation is followed by debate and does not give rise to any vote.

-The members of the Government have access to the Assembly, to its commissions and consultative organs.
+The members of the Government have access to the Parliament, to its commissions and consultative organs.
 They can be assisted by counselors or experts.

-During the sessions, at least one sitting per week is reserved to the questions of the Deputies and to the responses of the Government.
+During the sessions, at least one sitting per week is reserved to the questions of the members of the Parliament and to the responses of the Government.

-The Assembly can address to the Government questions on current events, written questions, [or] oral questions with or without debate.
+The Parliament can address to the Government questions on current events, written questions, [or] oral questions with or without debate.

-The Government deposits the bills of law before the National Assembly.
+The Government deposits the bills of law before the Parliament within the conditions provided for by the law.

-It presents and defends before it the governmental policy, the budget of the State, [and] the plans of economic and social development of the Nation.
+It presents and defends before it the governmental policy, the budget of the State, [and] the plans and programs of economic and social development of the Nation.

-It participates in the debates concerning the orientations, the legitimacy, the merit and the effectiveness of the policy of the Government.
+In accordance with the law, the Government participates in the debates concerning the orientation, the legitimacy, the merit [bien-fondée] and the effectiveness of the policy of the Government.